 Siem Reap could rub you the wrong way if you tackle it from a certain angle.
 Much like Khao San Road in Bangkok, it’s easy to wound up exactly in the wrong place of the city (let’s hypothetically call this place Pub Street) and wonder what could have possibly gone wrong in such a quaint, culturally-rich, and spiritual part of the world.
 I did it, several people have done it, has Lonely Planet told us to do it?
 We’ve all got our reasons as to why we ended up in the most touristy and dare I say backpacker-damaged part of Cambodia whilst on the hunt for vegan and vegetarian restaurants in Siem Reap.

-PSST… Looking for the best time to visit Angkor Wat?
+PSST… Looking for the best time to visit the best temple of Angkor?
 I warmly recommend getting your private guide in advance.
 I did this one and loved it!

 But.
 Oh my.
 Once you know, you kinda don’t want to tell others that Siem Reap is the new hotbed for vegan digital nomads and yogis on a budget.
 A place where you’ll find all the health, wellness, yoga and veganism you were dreaming of finding in Indonesia or Thailand but couldn’t really afford once you started researching.
 For who knows where to look Siem Reap unveils itself as a place where all you can eat tofu nuggets rub shoulders with kombucha bars and a seemingly endless selection of socially responsible cafés.
 Here’s the vegan lowdown on the good restaurants in Siem Reap.
 Share responsibly.